ecocompass/backend_wayfinding/README.md

 # backend_wayfinding
 Back-end of the app.

-This is a Java Gradle project.
-And was developed using intelliJ IDEA editor (https://www.jetbrains.com/help/idea/getting-started-with-gradle.html).
+This is a Java Gradle project and is developed using intelliJ IDEA editor (https://www.jetbrains.com/help/idea/getting-started-with-gradle.html).

 # Getting Started